hannes-hochreiner/buspirate-breadboard-connector/README.md

 I have tried using a commercially available 2x5 pin header connector.
 The one I bought connects well to the breadboard, but it comes off very easily.
-I works for connecting quickly, but not for the case where I have to connector installed semi-permanently.
+It works for connecting quickly, but not for the case where I have the connector installed semi-permanently.

 ## How?